alex-west/zmap-tools/README.md

 # zmap-tools

-Tools for the Genesis FPS "Zero Tolerance"
+A tool for the Genesis FPS "Zero Tolerance".
+Currently saves textures from the game to a various files.

-Currently saves textures from Zero Tolerance to a file.
+The game (and its cancelled sequel) is available for free on the developer's website: http://technopop.net/

 dependencies: PyQt